 Often, important features such as cPanel administration and backups are add-ons that you’ll need to buy, raising the price significantly.
 It’s also common to offer an attractive introductory price if the buyer pays multiple years up front, only to hike the price substantially when the honeymoon period is over.

-We mention this because InMotion Hosting takes a different approach.
-The basic VPS plan from InMotion Hosting costs $29.99 a month over two years, which is far from the cheapest option around.
+InMotion Hosting takes a different approach.
+The basic VPS plan from InMotion Hosting costs $24.99 a month over two years, which is far from the cheapest option around.
 However, the plan includes three dedicated IPs, 4GB of RAM, 75GB of storage, 4TB of bandwidth, backups, a cPanel license, and a 90-day money-back guarantee.
 You get much more for your money with InMotion.

 The host also offers interesting features seldom found elsewhere.
 Unlocked CPU cores let you spread your processing load across all the server cores, instead of being locked down to one or two cores.
 This can mean a big performance boost for multi-threaded processing tasks.

 InMotion Hosting also offers Launch Assist, which is included for free on all managed VPS servers or available for $99 on other plans.
 You get a two-hour consultation from a server administrator, who will help you move your site to InMotion, migrate the domain name, configure cPanel, and install applications.